ignitionelectronics/BST900_Boost_converter/README.md

 BST900 is based on the UCC3803 Current Mode PWM Controller from TI.
 It boosts voltages up to 120V and operates at currents up to 15A.
 (Although I think the cooling would need significant upgrading before getting anywhere near that current.)
 The ouput voltage is controlled by a PWM signal on pin5 of the upper board in exactly the same way as B3603.
 However the constant current mode operates differently to B3603.
-While B3603 puts a PWM signal on Pin 4 of the top board whose duty cycle is proprtional to the constant current limit, BST900 applies a fixed width pulse to Pin 4 continuously while the board is operating in constant votage mode.
+While B3603 puts a PWM signal on Pin 4 of the top board whose duty cycle is proportional to the constant current limit, BST900 applies a PWM signal whose width dynamically tracks the measured output current sense.
-If the output voltage falls below the designated output voltage, the constant pulse is removed.

 ## ToDo

 * Implement a PWM control for the cooling fan.
 * Rework Constant Current control to suit BST900.
+(May not be necessary)
 * Implement a start at power on feature to suit my application for charging a home battery system.
 * Recalibrate all measurements and PWM to suit BST900
+* Rework code to use a 10mV voltage resolution to allow voltages above 65535mV

 Original project page appears below.
 =============================================================================